agile-lab-dev/Data-Product-Specification/README.md

 * `ID: [String]` the unique identifier of the Storage Area
 * `Name: [String]` the name of the Storage Area
 * `FullyQualifiedName: [String]` Human-readable that uniquely identifies an entity
-* `ResourceType: [String]` explain what type of workload is, at the moment: batch or streaming
-* `Type: [String]` This is an enum `[HouseKeeping|DataPipeline]`, `Housekeeping` is for all the workloads that are acting on internal data without any external dependency. `DataPipeline` instead is for workloads that are reading from outputport of other DP or external systems.
-* `Technology: [String]` this is a list of technologies: S3, ADLS, GFS.
+* `Technology: [String]` this is a list of technologies: S3, ADLS, SQLServer, Kafka.
 * `Description: [String]` detailed explanation about the function and the meaning of this storage area
-* `Tags: [Array[Yaml]]` Free tags at OutputPort level ( please refer to OpenMetadata https://docs.open-metadata.org/openmetadata/schemas/entities/tagcategory )
+* `Tags: [Array[Yaml]]` Free tags at Storage area level ( please refer to OpenMetadata https://docs.open-metadata.org/openmetadata/schemas/entities/tagcategory )
 * `Specific: [Yaml]` this is a custom section where we can put all the information strictly related to a specific technology or dependent from a standard/policy defined in the federated governance.